Digital Nomad Life in Portugal

 What do people find most challenging about the culture in Portugal?

 "Expats in Portugal may find it difficult to adjust to the slower pace of life as well as the more relaxed attitude towards timeliness and deadlines.
 Language can also present a challenge for expats, as Portuguese is the predominant language and English is not always widely spoken.
 Other cultural adaptation issues for expats can include understanding the subtleties of local customs and etiquette, such as taking the time to greet others prior to engaging in a conversation or conducting business.
-Portuguese culture is also very family-oriented, so expats may find it difficult to transition to the longer working hours and different expectations for childcare," explained one person living in Portugal.
+Portuguese culture is also very family-oriented, so expats may find it difficult to transition to the longer working hours and different expectations for childcare," said one expat in Portugal.

 What residency documents or visas did I need if I will be in Portugal for a while?

 "I applied for a Type I Visa from the Portuguese embassy in the US.
 It was basically a Schengen Visa which enabled me to be in Portugal for 4 months.
 During this 4 months I was supposed to obtain my resident card.
 However, due to the large backlog, I didn't obtain this until I was here 5 months.
 The process, starting with the Portuguese embassy in Washington D.C. was not really difficult but it was very stressful and took a long time.
 It started with an FBI background check - which took about 12 weeks.
 Then I had to obtain medical insurance, collect financial documents showing I had enough income to support myself without working, write a statement of why I wanted to retire in Portugal, fill out an application, have passport type photos taken and a copy of my passport notarized.
 The biggest challenge with this was being unable to find out exactly how much money/ income was required.
 After mailing all of these documents to the embassy, it look almost 5 weeks to get the approval.
 Then I mailed my passport to them and a request for a baggage certificate.
 The certificate enabled me to ship things to Portugal without paying duty.
 I received my passport back within a couple of weeks with my Visa attached.
-The resident card I just obtained is good for one year," said one expat in Cascais.
+The resident card I just obtained is good for one year," remarked one foreigner who made the move to Cascais.

 Connect